ZhenDU-1993/ZhenDU-1993.github.io/_pages/about.md

 <a id="Projects"></a>
 # 📡 Projects
-- National Natural Science Foundation of China (国家自然科学基金青年项目), 2024.01-2026.12, PI
+- National Natural Science Foundation of China, 2024.01-2026.12, PI
-- Natural Science Foundation of Jiangsu Province (江苏省科技计划青年基金项目), 2023.07-2026.06, PI
+- Natural Science Foundation of Jiangsu Province, 2023.07-2026.06, PI
-- Innovation and Entrepreneurship doctoral program of Jiangsu Province (江苏省创新创业博士项目), 2023-2025, PI
+- Innovation and Entrepreneurship doctoral program of Jiangsu Province, 2023-2025, PI
-- Startup Foundation for Introducing Talent of NUIST (南京信息工程大学引进人才启动经费), 2023.01-2025.12, PI
+- Startup Foundation for Introducing Talent of NUIST, 2023.01-2025.12, PI

 # 🔍 Reviewer for Journals
 - IEEE Journal on Selected Areas in Communications (JSAC)